Xilinx/Vitis_Libraries/docs/getting-started-with-vitis-vision.rst

 #.
 Valid installation of Vitis™ 2019.2 or later version and the
    corresponding licenses.
 #.
-Install the xfOpenCV libraries, if you intend to use libraries
+Install the Vitis Vision libraries, if you intend to use libraries
    compiled differently than what is provided in Vitis.
 #.
 Install the card for which the platform is supported in Vitis 2019.2 or
    later versions.